franciscop/use-async/readme.md

 - The signature of both is first an _async_ function, and second the dependencies array.
 - The _async_ function receives as arguments first the signal, and then the spread of the dependencies.
 - The signal will be _aborted_ either when the component itself unmounts, or when the dependencies for the hook change.
+AbortErrors are automatically catched so you don't need to worry about _those_.
 - `useAsyncData` is a wrapper of `useAsyncEffect` for convenience, to make it easier for fetching data asynchronously to use in the current component.
 - This library solves two major problems with the traditional `useEffect()`: async functions and race conditions.
 See [this article by Max Rozen](https://maxrozen.com/race-conditions-fetching-data-react-with-useeffect) about one of the main problems this library solves.